 * * * *

-Most would be familiar with the term “value chain” (Figure 1).
+Most would be familiar with the term “value chain” (figure to the right).
 However, it is interesting to note that there are many standpoints from which it is viewed.
 One key perspective is its customer oriented/focused approach.
 According to it:

 - All that a firm does or is planning to do in terms of products/services, operations, logistics and support functions should flow from its knowledge and understanding of the industry, the market place, potential customers and competition.